International Meditation Centre: Ānāpāna meditation (mindfulness of breathing)

 The student is first helped to develop calmness and concentration by focusing his attention on a spot where the breath touches at the base of the nose, mindfully aware of each in-breath and out-breath.
 When the mind is given only one object, it slowly becomes calm and steady.
 Gradually the breath becomes more and more subtle and the attention settles down on a small point of light and warmth.
 At this point, the mind becomes equanimous, clear and one-pointed (cittass’ekaggatā).

 Vipassanā (Insight) meditation

-After the mind brought to a state of one-pointedness and equanimity, the student then focuses his attention into himself and examines the inherent tendencies of everything that exists within his own self.
+After the mind has been brought to a state of one-pointedness and equanimity, the student then focuses his attention into himself and examines the inherent tendencies of everything that exists within his own self.
 Through introspective meditation, the student: